 Colcannon Soup Recipe

-• Use Floury Potatoes: For the best texture, use a floury (starchy) potato variety like Maris Piper, King Edward, or Russets.
-They break down as they cook, naturally thickening the soup and giving it a creamy consistency.
+• Use floury potatoes: Varieties like Maris Piper or King Edward break down as they cook.
+They naturally thicken the soup and give it a creamy consistency without extra thickener.

-• Don’t Over-Blend: The charm of this soup is its rustic, chunky texture.
-A few quick pulses with an immersion blender are all you need.
-This breaks down some of the potatoes to thicken the base while leaving wholesome pieces of vegetables intact.
+• Don’t over-blend: The charm of this soup is its rustic, chunky texture.
+A few quick pulses with a stick blender are all you need.
+This breaks down some potatoes to thicken the base while leaving wholesome vegetable pieces.

-• Develop Flavor First: Sautéing the onion, leek, and potatoes in butter at the start is a crucial step.
-It coaxes out their natural sweetness and builds a deep layer of flavor that you wouldn’t get from simply boiling the ingredients.
+• Sauté the vegetables first: Cooking the onion, leek, and potatoes in butter at the start coaxes out their natural sweetness.
+It builds a deep layer of flavour you would not get from simply boiling.

-• Refrigerate: Store leftover soup in an airtight container in the refrigerator for up to 3 days.
-The soup will thicken as it cools; you may need to add a splash of stock or water when reheating on the stovetop.
+Store leftover colcannon soup in an airtight container in the fridge for up to 3 days.
+The soup thickens as it cools, so add a splash of stock or water when reheating on the hob.

 • Calories: 310 kcal